barryclark/jekyll-now/_posts/2019-10-29-the-new-norms-of-cloud-native-keynote-at-open-source-summit-eu-lyon.md

 ---
 layout: post
-title: "The New Norms of Cloud Native - Keynote at Open Source Summit Lyon"
+title: "The New Norms of Cloud Native - Keynote, Open Source Summit Lyon"
 description: "Read about how cloud native is setting new expectations for open source from Cheryl Hung, CNCF Director of Ecosystem."
 location: Lyon, France
 video: https://www.youtube.com/embed/ZLPqlGDi9FQ